BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2024.md

 Good, we've completed the first tag, the second tag requires us to modify ```DateTimeOriginal```

-Chotto matte, what if instead of editing the timestamps one by one we just edit all at once??
+Chotto matte (wait a moment), what if instead of editing the timestamps one by one we just edit all at once??

 Lets try it